samvera-deprecated/sufia-vagrant/README.md

 > ```vagrant up``` should take some time the first time -- **no, really, maybe grab a cup of coffee and wait for this to complete!** This step downloads the vagrant box, installs a bunch of system packages, downloads and installs FITS for file characterization, installs all the Ruby dependencies, builds a relational database, and starts Fedora Commons, Redis, and Solr.

 Finally, browse to ```http://localhost:3000``` and you should see the Sufia homepage, at which point you can sign up for an account and start uploading files.

+Note: It may take a few moments for the included Solr instance to come online.
+If you see:

+    Connection refused - Unable to connect to Solr instance

+Wait a few moments and reload the page.

 **That's it!
 Enjoy!**